ericchu94/chat/documentation/BRD.md

     * Chat instances with only two participants upon creation are one-on-one
     * Chat instances with three or more participants upon creation are group chats
       * Even if participants leave and the chat ends up with two participants, the instance is still considered a group chat
+      * All messages sent by each participant in this group chat can be seen by every other participant.
+      * Each participant can review the history of the group chat if they did not leave
  * Users can be in more than one instance at a time
  * If a chat instance exists between a combination of users, a new instance of the same combination cannot be created
    * Note: Existing instances can be modified to end up with the same combination of users as another existing instance
     * Example: A, B, C, and D are chatting in instance *one*, another instance with exactly A, B, C, and D cannot be created.
 If A, B, and C creates a new chat instance, *two*, and then D leaves instance *one*, instances *one* and *two* would still both exist.
  * A user can choose a new group of contacts or a single contact to start a new chat instance
   	* User can directly select a contact to chat one-one-one
    	* User can also first create a group chat, then select the participants from their contact list, then send messages to all of them.
-All messages sent by each participant in this group chat can be seen by every other participant.
    	  * If user selected only one contact, then either the existing one-on-one chat is opened (if it exists) or a new one-on-one chat is created.
    	  * If user selected a group that already has one or more existing group chat instances, then the most recent one is to be opened.
 * Users can return to existing chat instances after re-logging in